klevente/homepage/src/content/posts/wasm-synth.md

 ### Webpack

 Webpack handles the bundling and packaging of the project, as it can be easily customized using its plugin system, from which 2 are required:

--`IgnorePlugin`: Webpack must not bundle files containing `AudioWorklet`s, as they are separate entities from the main project, not requiring bundling and import resolving
+- `IgnorePlugin`: Webpack must not bundle files containing `AudioWorklet`s, as they are separate entities from the main project, not requiring bundling and import resolving
--`CopyWebpackPlugin`: instead, these files need to be copied into the output package intact; compiled WASM files and bindings are also copied this way because they are used inside `AudioWorklet` (otherwise they could be bundled)
+- `CopyWebpackPlugin`: instead, these files need to be copied into the output package intact; compiled WASM files and bindings are also copied this way because they are used inside `AudioWorklet` (otherwise they could be bundled)

 ### AudioWorklet, WASM with Webpack